Measurement-based quantum computation using two-component BECs: MBQC with Two-Component BECs

-Where $s_{1}$ and $s_{2}$ are measurement results.
-It is a logical type CZ gate when projected into a logical qubit if $s_{1}=s_{2}=0$.
-The logical type CZ gate implemented in the BECs graph state for logical qubits(Fig5).\\
+where $s_{1}$ and $s_{2}$ are measurement results.
+It is the logical-type CZ gate when projected into a logical qubit if $s_{1}=s_{2}=0$.
+This type CZ gate introduce phase for logical qubit states.
+The logical-type CZ gate can be implemented in the BECs graph state structure, shown in Figure 5.\\ A general graph state in the MBQC using BECs, which connected the three-body measurement part and the CZ gate part, is shown in Figure 6.